 The protocol for administering medication abortion is based on decades of research showing that it is safe and effective.

-- The updated protocol for administering medication abortion that was approved by the FDA in March 2016 is widely tested and evidence-based.
-This regimen is supported by the American College of Obstetrics and Gynecologists (ACOG), National Abortion Federation and Planned Parenthood Federation of America.
+- The current FDA protocol1 for administering medication abortion, updated in March 2016, is widely tested and evidence-based.
+This regimen is supported by the American College of Obstetricians and Gynecologists (ACOG), National Abortion Federation and Planned Parenthood Federation of America.

-- Under the updated protocol, only one visit is required for a patient to obtain medication abortion, and the patient may take the second medication in the regimen (misoprostol) at home or another chosen location.
-Follow-up with the provider can be done over the phone 7–14 days later.3,5
+- Under the protocol, only one visit is required for a patient to obtain medication abortion pills, and the patient may take the second medication in the regimen (misoprostol) at home or at another chosen location.
+Follow-up with the provider can be done over the phone 7–14 days later.3,4

-- Evidence shows that medication abortion is safe.
-Serious complications requiring hospitalization for infection treatment or transfusion occur in fewer than 0.4% of patients under the updated protocol.4
+- Evidence shows that medication abortion is safe.3,4 Serious complications requiring hospitalization for infection treatment or transfusion occur in less than 0.4% of patients under the standard protocol.5

-The administration of medication abortion has been more heavily regulated than necessary.
-The medication abortion regimen is low-risk and easy to follow, and the process can be safely managed by patients and providers.
-Despite this, the FDA has imposed restrictions on medication abortion that hinder access for potential patients and do not reflect its long record of safe use.
+The administration of medication abortion is more heavily regulated than necessary.
+The medication abortion regimen is low risk and easy to follow, and the process can be safely managed by patients and providers.
+Despite this, the FDA imposes restrictions on medication abortion that hinder access for potential patients and do not reflect its long record of safe use.

-- Mifeprex, the mifepristone pill licensed for medication abortion in the United States, is available as both a brand-name pill (Mifeprex) and as a generic (approved in 2019).4 Both are subject to a Risk Evaluation and Mitigation Strategy (REMS) that limits dispensing to certified providers and specified settings, which do not include retail pharmacies.8
+- Mifepristone, the medication licensed for medication abortion in the United States, is available as both a brand-name pill (Mifeprex) and as a generic (approved in 2019).4 Both are subject to a Risk Evaluation and Mitigation Strategy (REMS) that limits dispensing to certified providers and specified settings, which do not include retail pharmacies.7

-- A 2017 expert panel suggested that the REMS is inconsistent with Mifeprex’s safety record and simplicity of use, and places an unfair burden on those seeking access to medication abortion.9
+- A 2017 expert panel suggested that the REMS is inconsistent with mifepristone’s safety record and simplicity of use, and places an unfair burden on those seeking access to medication abortion.8

 Expanding Abortion Access Using Medication Abortion